libbymiller/pi-frame/README.md

 ## Provision a micro SD card

 Download a full [Jessie](https://www.raspberrypi.org/downloads/raspbian/) with Pixel, not lite or NOOBS, and put it on your micro SD card.
-I'm asumming 2016-11-25 release.
+I'm asuming 2016-11-25 release.
 This is on a Mac.

 (N is a number, usually 2 for me)